qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/literal/literal-arguments.md

 /gamemode <mode> <player>
 ```

 It consists of a gamemode, followed by an optional player argument.
-The list of gamemodes are as follows:
+The list of gamemodes is as follows:

 ```mccmd
 /gamemode survival